stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

 door.
 His speed was amazing, exhilarating, first fulfillment of the promise of novel physical sensations.

-  As he ran, guided wholly by the instinctive knowledge implanted in Tothe&rsquo;s physical reflexes, it was as if he were borne by a separate consciousness in his legs.
-Tothe&rsquo;s body was bearing him along a route it had traversed ten thousand times when animated by Tothe&rsquo;s mind.
+  As he ran, guided wholly by the instinctive knowledge implanted in Tothe's physical reflexes, it was as if he were borne by a separate consciousness in his legs.
+Tothe's body was bearing him along a route it had traversed ten thousand times when animated by Tothe's mind.

   Down a winding corridor he raced, up a twisted stair, through a carved door, and the same instincts that had brought him there told him he had found what he sought.
 He was in a circular room with a domed roof from which shone a livid blue light.
 A strange structure rose in the middle of the rainbow-hued floor, tier on tier, each of a separate, vivid color.
-The ultimate tier was a purple cone, from the apex of which a blue smoky mist drifted upward to a sphere that poised in mid-air&mdash;a sphere that shone like translucent ivory.
+The ultimate tier was a purple cone, from the apex of which a blue smoky mist drifted upward to a sphere that poised in mid-air--a sphere that shone like translucent ivory.

   This, the deep-grooved memories of Tothe told Campbell, was the god of Yekub, though why the people of Yekub feared and worshipped it had been forgotten a million years.
 A worm-priest stood between him and the altar which no hand of flesh had ever touched.
 That it could be touched was a blasphemy that had never occurred to a man of Yekub.
-The worm-priest stood in frozen horror until Campbell&rsquo;s shard ripped the life out of him.
+The worm-priest stood in frozen horror until Campbell's shard ripped the life out of him.

   On his centipede-legs Campbell clambered the tiered altar, heedless of its sudden quiverings, heedless of the change that was taking place in the floating sphere, heedless of the smoke that now billowed out in blue clouds.
 He was drunk with the feel of power.
 He feared the superstitions of Yekub no more than he feared those of earth.
 With that globe in his hands he would be king of Yekub.
 The worm men would dare deny him nothing, when he held their god as hostage.
-He reached a hand for the ball&mdash;no longer ivory-hued, but red as blood.&nbsp;.&nbsp;.&nbsp;.
+He reached a hand for the ball--no longer ivory-hued, but red as blood. . . .

     [Frank Belknap Long]